 When Crawfish Isn’t Safe

 In short, while dogs can eat crawfish, it must be plain, thoroughly cooked, and shell-free.
 Offering crawfish as an occasional treat in small quantities can be a tasty and nutritious snack for your dog, provided there are no allergies or adverse reactions.
-Always monitor your dog’s response to a new food and consult with your vet if you’re unsure about introducing something new to their diet.
+Always monitor your dog’s response to new food and consult with your vet if you’re unsure about introducing something new to their diet.

 Related Post: Can dogs eat tuna?